Cyclone Gati hits Somalia as country’s strongest storm on record after explosive intensification

 Gati is the latest storm globally to rapidly intensify, a term reserved for tropical cyclones that spike in strength by 35 mph or more in 24 hours.
 Gati did so at double the rate needed to qualify for rapid intensification.

-Ten storms rapidly intensified during the Atlantic’s record 2020 hurricane season, complicating forecast efforts since a number of them continued intensifying through landfall, resulting in them hitting a peak intensity.
+Ten storms rapidly intensified during the Atlantic’s record 2020 hurricane season, complicating forecast efforts since a number of them continued strengthening through landfall, resulting in them hitting a peak intensity.

 One storm in the Atlantic rivaled Cyclone Gati, as Hurricane Iota intensified at the astonishing rate of 80 mph in 24 hours before slamming into the coast of northeastern Nicaragua late Monday night.

-Note: Editor’s note: This story has been updated to reflect newer, more reliable storm intensity data concerning Cyclone Gati.